Bashar Masri: Early life

 Masri was born in Nablus, then under Jordanian rule.
 At 14 years old, Masri began throwing stones and organizing demonstrations, leading him to be jailed by Israel eight times.
 At age 16, Masri’s father sent him to school in Egypt after he was released from prison and missed exams.
-After leaving Nablus, Masri continued his education in Egypt, before moving to the United States, where he graduated from Virginia Tech with a B.S. in chemical engineering in 1983.
+After leaving Nablus, Masri continued his education in Egypt, before moving to the United States, where he graduated from Virginia Tech (Virginia Polytechnic Institute and State University) with a B.S. in chemical engineering in 1983.

-After participating in the First Intifada, Masri went back to the USA, where he had already attended college, married an American and received US citizenship.
+After participating in the First Intifada, Masri went back to the United States, where he had already attended college, married an American and received US citizenship.

 Career

 Masri worked in a number of countries, including Saudi Arabia, the United States and the United Kingdom, before he decided to return to Palestine and settle there in the mid-1994.
 He has a background in management consulting and industrial management.

 On a regional level, Masri has spearheaded large and economically significant investment projects, including affordable housing communities in Morocco, commercial and residential developments in Jordan, and a residential real estate project in Egypt.
 Massar International under Masri's management currently has multiple businesses in Morocco, Jordan, Egypt and Serbia.